ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+I Replaced GoJS with VisualFlow.
+Here’s What Nobody Tells You. - <a href="https://medium.com/@jannatulferdous201018/i-replaced-gojs-with-visualflow-heres-what-nobody-tells-you-39b1d8fb4681?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maisha`**

+<blockquote>The year is 2026.
+AI-generated UIs are everywhere, no-code platforms are exploding, and every SaaS product from HR tools to data pipelines…
+Continue reading on Medium »</blockquote>

+<h3>2.
 How a Marketing Automation Workflow Built with React Flow Will Supercharge Your Product - <a href="https://medium.com/@jannatulferdous201018/how-a-marketing-automation-workflow-built-with-react-flow-will-supercharge-your-product-0458b6d630c4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maisha`**

 <blockquote>You don’t need to build it from scratch.
 Here’s how VisualFlow’s ready-made React Flow template saves you months of work and makes your…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 How to use Redux Tool Kit(RTK) in Modern React Applications - <a href="https://medium.com/@janithmadhushan357/how-to-use-redux-tool-kit-rtk-in-modern-react-applications-f43b0ee98e0c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Janith Madhushan`**

 <blockquote>State Management is a challenging task when developing large-scale software with React.js.
 Many people say that Redux is difficult to use…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Next.js on Vite: Why the 50% Bundle Drop Is Finally Real (And What It Actually Means) - <a href="https://medium.com/better-dev-nextjs-react/next-js-on-vite-why-the-50-bundle-drop-is-finally-real-and-what-it-actually-means-7a0ad81822ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Melvin Prince`**

 <blockquote>If you’ve been comparing Vite to Next.js lately, you’re going to want to hear this.
 Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>4.
-Kafka Anti-Patterns: Mistakes We Made in Production That Nearly Broke Our System - <a href="https://medium.com/@praveengaddam319/kafka-anti-patterns-mistakes-we-made-in-production-that-nearly-broke-our-system-3a3fd8230284?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PraveenCodes`**

-<blockquote>Kafka is powerful, but small design mistakes can quietly break scalability, reliability, and performance.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Web Performance Optimization: How We Reduced Deploy Artifact Size by 52% Without Changing a Single… - <a href="https://medium.com/@vinayak.pandey779/web-performance-optimization-how-we-reduced-deploy-artifact-size-by-52-without-changing-a-single-6e82034e3186?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinayak Pandey`**

-<blockquote>Web performance is often discussed in terms of complex architectural changes — rewriting components, introducing new frameworks, or…
-Continue reading on Medium »</blockquote>

-<h3>6.
-ADVANCED ZUSTAND “4”, Slices Pattern & Scalable Store Architecture - <a href="https://levelup.gitconnected.com/advanced-zustand-4-slices-pattern-scalable-store-architecture-b07301035eca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simuratli`**

-<blockquote>How can we organize Zustand in big projects?
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js App Router Webhooks: Signature Verification Done Right - <a href="https://medium.com/@prateekJain11/next-js-app-router-webhooks-signature-verification-done-right-a0990caac3b0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Local Next.js Development with a Remote Laravel Backend (Sanctum, HTTPS & Cookies) - <a href="https://medium.com/@kirinyetbrian/local-next-js-development-with-a-remote-laravel-backend-sanctum-https-cookies-88babbd589a5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateek Jain`**
+✍️ **posted by `Kirinyet Brian`**

-<blockquote>Webhook verification in Next.js App Router is one of those things that looks straightforward until it isn’t.
-The docs show you the happy…
+<blockquote>Modern frontend teams often need to run a Next.js application locally while connecting to a shared development or staging backend.
+This…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The x402 Protocol: Enabling Agentic Payments for APIs with HTTP 402 - <a href="https://medium.com/@abdullah_95/the-x402-protocol-enabling-agentic-payments-for-apis-with-http-402-0c29d8741118?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop thinking React vs. Next.js.
+That’s the Wrong Question. - <a href="https://medium.com/@nipuny74/stop-thinking-react-vs-next-js-thats-the-wrong-question-4731cad3576c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdullah Muhammad`**
+✍️ **posted by `Nipun Yasas`**

-<blockquote>Basic knowledge of web development and the Ethereum blockchain will be sufficient for working through the contents of this article.
+<blockquote>I see this debate everywhere in Discord servers, Reddit threads, and YouTube comment sections.
+People treat it like a rivalry.
+Like you…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Deploy a Next.js App to Production (The Right Way) - <a href="https://medium.com/codetodeploy/how-to-deploy-a-next-js-app-to-production-the-right-way-1efe57e38fe1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Next.js 16 + Nx Monorepo on Firebase App Hosting - <a href="https://medium.com/@xflavioribeiro/deploying-a-next-js-16-nx-monorepo-on-firebase-app-hosting-20d964a5a6db?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Flavio Ribeiro`**

-<blockquote>How to Deploy a Next.js App to Production
+<blockquote>What was supposed to be a straightforward deploy turned into a multi-day deep dive into Firebase App Hosting internals
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Angular Template-Driven Forms — Complete Guide (with Validation & Examples) - <a href="https://medium.com/@wm4012388/angular-template-driven-forms-complete-guide-with-validation-examples-73a8827f4b38?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Prevent Layout Shift in Next.js (CLS Fixes That Actually Work) - <a href="https://meetpan1048.medium.com/how-to-prevent-layout-shift-in-next-js-cls-fixes-that-actually-work-ec7f4e6f1b8e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wali Muhammad`**
+✍️ **posted by `Meet`**

-<blockquote>Forms are one of the most important parts of any web application.
-In Angular, there are two main approaches to handle forms:
+<blockquote>Nothing frustrates users like a page that jumps while loading.
+Preventing layout shift in Next.js is easier than you think — if you know…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Designing a Production-Ready Image Upload & Rendering Pipeline - <a href="https://medium.com/@nirman123.doshi/designing-a-production-ready-image-upload-rendering-pipeline-86c17896e433?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Built a Multilingual AI SaaS for Government Correspondence — And What We Learned Along the… - <a href="https://medium.com/@docugov.ai/how-we-built-a-multilingual-ai-saas-for-government-correspondence-and-what-we-learned-along-the-2fad56aea216?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nirman Doshi`**
+✍️ **posted by `DocuGov. ai`**

-<blockquote>Modern web applications rely heavily on images.
-From e-commerce product catalogs to social media feeds and news portals, images are often…
+<blockquote>When bureaucracy meets AI, everybody wins.
+Here’s the technical and strategic story behind DocuGov.ai.
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Knew Nothing About SEO.
-Here’s How I Got 176 Pages Indexed in 3 Weeks. - <a href="https://medium.com/@federicosciuca/i-knew-nothing-about-seo-heres-how-i-got-176-pages-indexed-in-3-weeks-8a007ff02218?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build AI Agents with Mastra: A Complete TypeScript Tutorial - <a href="https://medium.com/@kartik11721/build-ai-agents-with-mastra-a-complete-typescript-tutorial-9f542c7926e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Federico Sciuca`**
+✍️ **posted by `Kartik Kumar`**

-<blockquote>Six months ago, I couldn’t have told you the difference between a canonical tag and a meta description.
+<blockquote>Building intelligent AI agents beyond simple API calls represents a significant challenge for many developers.
+While understanding how to…
 Continue reading on Medium »</blockquote>

 <h3>7.
-I built a production rental marketplace, then turned it into a boilerplate. - <a href="https://medium.com/@markoristic_14215/i-built-a-production-rental-marketplace-then-turned-it-into-a-boilerplate-f423135f8492?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Making a Crypto Portfolio Tracker + Signal Capabilities App - <a href="https://medium.com/@agungsmaraputra/making-a-crypto-portfolio-tracker-signal-capabilities-app-4f69362ac4bc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marko Ristic`**
+✍️ **posted by `Agung Smaraputra`**

-<blockquote>I’ve been running a peer-to-peer rental marketplace in production for a while now.
-Real users, real listings, real transactions.
-And after…
+<blockquote>I built a crypto portfolio tracker to “help” a friend who recently got into crypto trading.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>🎯 What Are We Doing Today?
-Continue reading on Medium »</blockquote>

-<h3>9.
-I built a free Planning Poker tool with Next.js and Socket.io - <a href="https://medium.com/@mfofana/i-built-a-free-planning-poker-tool-with-next-js-and-socket-io-101d4c813d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Real Estate Marketplace with Admin Functionality — Here’s How It Works - <a href="https://levelup.gitconnected.com/i-built-a-real-estate-marketplace-with-admin-functionality-heres-how-it-works-127c30b14844?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Fofana`**
+✍️ **posted by `Yogesh Chavan`**

-<blockquote>🚀 I built a free Planning Poker tool for agile teams.
+<blockquote>There’s a gap between “we need a property listing platform” and actually having one.
+Most businesses either end up with a generic website…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>